rciam/simplesamlphp-module-attrauthcomanage/README.md

 The following authproc filter configuration options are supported:
   * `coId`: Required, an integer containing the ID of the CO to use.
 There is no default value, must not be null.
   * `coUserIdType`: Optional, a string that indicates the type of the identifier that the users have.
 Defaults to `epuid`.
+  * `coTermsId`: Optional, an integer that indicates the ID of the Terms Aggreement signed by the user for quering the COmanage Registry.
+Defaults to `null`.
   * `userIdAttribute`: Optional, a string containing the name of the attribute whose value to use for querying the COmanage Registry.
 Defaults to `"eduPersonPrincipalName"`.
   * `blacklist`: Optional, an array of strings that contains the SPs that the module will skip to process.
   * `voWhitelist`: Optional, an array of strings that contains VOs (COUs) for which the module will generate entitlements.